Ant0n10x78/BlueTeam/README.md

 **Sysinternals** suite provides tools to monitor system activities and troubleshoot system-level issues in real-time.

 - **Process Monitor**
   Real-time file system, registry, and process/thread activity.
+(Analysis malware : https://www.youtube.com/watch?v=GpUIcYbOigg)

 - **TCP View**
   Lists all TCP and UDP endpoints on your system, showing local and remote addresses and the state of TCP connections.